joh90/iot/README.md

 * Server will validate both Telegram user's ID and Name
 * User will not be able to delete him/her self
 * Key value of Telegram User ID -> User Name
-* You have to add at least one user and add other users through the first user
+* We have to add at least one user and add other users through the first user

 eg. Add John's Telegram account with user ID 1234567 and username `John`
 ```